-A key to success, the importance of teamwork within your organization is critical to the success of your business; in some cases, it determines survival.
+A key to success, the importance of teamwork within your organization is critical to your business; in some cases, it determines survival.

 In the military, soldiers learn to work together because lives may be at stake.

 Survival means learning to rely on each other and taking advantage of every opportunity for the team to learn and grow.

 High performing teams in business experience the benefits of teamwork too.
 They consistently perform better than their competitors, especially when the pressure is on.

 Consider the importance of teamwork and leadership in the military, with a goal of establishing a beachhead such as the Allied invasion and D-Day landing at Normandy, France during World War II.

 Now, imagine another goal of smaller scale where an infantry unit of 200 men must attack an objective in a remote mountainous area.